 Database Systems Research Group

-Due to the current situation, it is not clear yet how classes will start, but it is sure that they will start in the week of April 20, 2020.
-Here is some important information about the lecture, seminar, and practicals offered by our group this summer semester:
+Given the current situation, it is not known yet whether classes and seminar will be held in presence or online in the summer semester 2021.
+Here is some important information about the lecture, seminar, and practicals offered by our group this upcoming summer semester:

 Welcome to the Database Systems Research Group at Heidelberg University.
-Our research is centered around the management, processing, and analysis of complex data, ranging from spatial, temporal, and spatio-temporal data to large-scale evolving network data.
+Our research is centered around the management, processing, and analysis of complex data, ranging from scientific data and large-scale text data to evolving network data.
 Research topics include

 Complex network analysis

 Details about current and past research projects can be found here.
-Many of the research projects are interdisciplinary, covering application areas such as medicine, politics, economy, physics, and biology.
+Many of the research projects are interdisciplinary, covering application areas such as health sciences, law, politics, economy, physics, and biology.

 The group offers several classes, seminars, and practicals at the introductory and advanced level.
-Besides an introductory course to database systems at the bachelor level, at the graduate level we offer courses on Knowledge Discovery in Databases, Complex Network Analysis, Spatial Databases, and Data Warehouses.
+Besides an introductory course to database systems at the bachelor level, at the graduate level we offer courses on Knowledge Discovery in Databases, Complex Network Analysis, Text Analytics, and Data Warehouses.
 A complete list of current and past courses and seminars can be found here.

 Students interested in joining the group for a bachelor or master thesis or some interesting research project (introductory or advanced practical) can find some more information here.

 Important note for international students interested in an internship: The group does not take any more international students for an internship for the academic years 2021/2022.
 Emails asking for an internship for that time period are very likely to remain unanswered.